brunobord/stardrifter/stardrifter/ship.md

 This stat is not a bonus.
 It represents the maximum cargo load.

+### Energy

+Again, this is not a bonus.
+It represents the energy left to propel the Ship from planets to planets.

 ## Game Start

-At the beginning of the game, when you're a "newbie", your ship has -1 Armor and -1 Weaponry.
-Yes, it's a poor ship, but she's your best friend.
+At the beginning of the game, when you're a "newbie".
+And your ship may look poor, but she's your best friend.

+Please take note of these stats:

+* -1 Armor,
+* -1 Weaponry,
-It has 4 cargo load.
+* 4 cargo load,
+* 100 energy units